Sanshin Zen Community

 • If you will not be staying for the service, this is your opportunity to make your way out of the zendo.
 Please do not leave before the group standing bow.

-• Typically everyone sits on a zabuton in seiza during a service.
+• The service is held at the alcove altar at the side of the zendo.
+Typically everyone sits on a zabuton in seiza during a service.
 It’s easier to make bows if you’re not also managing a zafu or bench.
 However, if you need to sit on a cushion, bench or chair take it with you to the side altar and line up along the wall or across the space in line with the doan.
-Stand at the foot of your mat facing the people across from you.
+Stand at the foot of your mat facing the person directly across from you.
 If you need a chant book, bring that with you as well.
 Wait in shashu for the service to begin.

 Following the service